 How setting goals helped me find my niche in real estate and become a REO agent

 A short while after I wrote out how many deals I would have to do to reach my monetary goals, a BPO (broker price opinion) company called and asked if I could do a BPO for them.
-I had no idea what a BPO was, but I quickly researched it and I agreed.
+I had no idea what a BPO was, but with the help of my real estate agent Fort Collins mentor friend, I researched it and I agreed.
 A BPO is a valuation performed by a real estate agent that typically gives a value to a bank for a distressed property, refinance or to remove mortgage insurance.
 After doing the BPO I did more research and found that BPOs can lead to REO listings and being a REO listing agent seemed like the career I wanted in real estate.
 REO agents don’t deal with typical buyers and sellers, they deal with banks and the good REO agents sell a lot of houses.
 Fast forward a couple of years, and I was selling well over 100 houses a year, completing almost 1,000 BPOs a year and I was able to save enough money to start investing in rental properties.

 It may seem random that I someone called me out of the blue to complete a BPO and that lead to my REO career.
 However, after seeing how many houses I had to sell to reach my financial goals, I started thinking about how I could sell that many houses.
 I started looking into different marketing techniques, I started researching different facets of real estate.
 Instead of letting things happen, I started to make them happen and when that BPO opportunity came along I jumped on it.
 In the past, I may have told the company “sorry I don’t do BPOs” and never thought about it again.